 - Beyond Bullying: information and advice produced by Leicestershire County Council’s Anti-Bullying Team, including a whole section of resources designed especially for people with a learning disability.

 - Kidscape: an organisation that gives young people, parents and professionals the skills to tackle bullying and safeguarding issues in the UK.

 - The Samaritans: round the clock support - anytime, any day.
-Call their freephone number, text or visit a branch.
+Call their freephone number, text, email or visit a branch.

 The Learning Disability Helpline is our free help and advice line.